rodrigorpo/design-patterns-got/README.md

 ## Builder
 When constructing an object is complicated, sometimes it could be created in parts.
 This design pattern help us to "build" part-by-part.
+- Builder - construct piece-py-piece based in methods
+- Fluent Builder - create steps that may create a cascade to each other.
+When inheritance builders, can create a problem and can be solved using generics.
+- Faceted Builder - naturally creates an abstraction to change from lower to higher builders and vice-versa.
+Can be used with fluent builder and create a cascade.

+## Factory
+This idea of pattern is to deal with wholesale creation.
+It may exist in a separate class.
+Java not allow us to create methods with the same name, same type and same number of arguments (like equals constructors);
+- Factory method
+- Abstract Factory

 # Structural Patterns